-Every assignment (except The Final Project) can be turned in 3 days late without penalty.
+Every assignment (except The Final Project) can be turned in 2 days late without penalty.
 I ask that you make a best effort to turn in the assignments on time, and use the additional three days if you get stuck or if "life happens" (which it seems to do a lot these days).
-Any additional late days will result in a 10%/day penalty for all assignments, up to a maximum of 1 week after the original deadline, after which the assignment will not be accepted.
-If you feel you need an extension in addition to the 3 free late days, please try to ask me before the original deadline, as I would like to avoid emails asking for extensions with only hours before late penalties start to accumulate.
+Any additional late days will result in a 10%/day penalty for all assignments, up to a maximum of 1 week after the original deadline, after which the assignment will not be accepted (so that I can distribute the solutions).
+If you feel you need an extension in addition to the 2 free late days, please try to ask me before the original deadline, as I would like to avoid emails asking for extensions with only hours before late penalties start to accumulate.
 If you turn in the assignments on time, you will get a 2% bonus on that assignment's grade (up to the maximum).
+You do not need to ask permission to use these late days; they are applied automatically.